KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 Code can be thrown away and re-written, but this is rarely the case with data.

 Data is more important than code.
-The only purpose of code is to transform data.
+The purpose of code is to transform data.

 When designing a new system, it's best to start with your database and your data structures and build your code on top of that.
 Consider